 The Capita Horrorscope is a really well built flat to rocker park ride that has most it’s strength in the jib park but can still hang outside of it.
-The Ultrafear was just a touch more our preference jib specific ride but it’s still a really fun board.
+The Ultrafear/Scott Stevens was just a touch more our preference for a jib specific ride but at this price point its a great call.

 Conditions: All kinds of spring conditions from slush to messy to good/medium snow.